WandaVision: Critical response

 Reviewing the full series for Polygon, Joshua Rivera criticized its ending for setting up future MCU projects rather than resolving its own story.
-He said the series' biggest success was not being interested in heroism or justifying Maximoff's actions, but felt it had undermined its exploration of Maximoff's grief by not exploring Rambeau's grief as well.
+He said the series' biggest success was not being interested in heroism or justifying Wanda's actions, but felt it had undermined its exploration of Wanda's grief by not exploring Rambeau's grief as well.
 Rolling Stone's Alan Sepinwall and Entertainment Weekly's Chancellor Agard also expressed concern with the series' focus on setting up other MCU stories in its finale, but both felt that this did not take away from the series' success.
-Agard enjoyed the series' lower-stakes goals of exploring grief and developing Maximoff into a fully fleshed-out character in a way that previous MCU films had never done.
+Agard enjoyed the series' lower-stakes goals of exploring grief and developing Wanda into a fully fleshed-out character in a way that previous MCU films had never done.
 He gave the full series a "B+".
 Sepinwall praised the series for its use of "narrative form to serve emotional function" and expressed hope that Marvel Studios would continue to experiment with its MCU projects in a similar way.
 Zaki Hasan at the San Francisco Chronicle felt WandaVision worked as both an installment in the MCU franchise and also as an "introspective tale", with an ending that was "honest with its audience [and] true to itself".
 He also felt that it was a story suited to serialized television, with the central mysteries giving way to "meditations on love and loss" across its episodes.
 Matt Purslow from IGN gave the series an 8 out of 10 and praised it as a bold change for the MCU that was unlike any other mainstream television series.
 He felt the series' biggest flaw was the fact that its emotional stakes were kept a mystery for so long, but with hindsight he praised the structure of the series' episodes which had no formula and made "each installment feel like a genuinely new adventure".